Firefighter dies saving baby, fellow firefighters in house fire

 WORCESTER, Mass.
-(WCVB/CNN/AP/Gray News) - A Massachusetts fire lieutenant scheduled to leave on a Disney vacation with his family after his shift ended died early Wednesday while investigating a report of a trapped baby in a burning home, his chief said.
+(WCVB/WBZ/CNN/AP/Gray News) - A Massachusetts fire lieutenant scheduled to leave on a Disney vacation with his family after his shift ended died early Wednesday while investigating a report of a trapped baby in a burning home, his chief said.

-Lt.
-Jason Mendard died after saving a baby and two trapped firefighters in a house fire.
-(Source: Worcester Fire Department via CNN)
+A firefighter was killed in a house fire while trying to save a baby and two fellow firefighters.
+(Source: WBZ via CNN)

 "Today, our city once again has suffered an unimaginable, devastating loss with the death this morning of Lieutenant Jason Menard,” said Chief Michael Lavoie.